Aliya032/flight-price-prediction/README.md

 | After Hyperparameter Tuning | 1163.22 | 4043245.02 | 2010.78 |

-## Limitations & What Can Be Improved
+## Limitations And What Can Be Improved

 1. **Data Timeframe:** This project relies on pre-pandemic data, which might not accurately reflect current market dynamics.
 Incorporating real-time data spanning more than 7 years could yield more precise predictions.
 Additionally, including factors like fuel prices and global events (e.g., conflicts, pandemics, economic recessions) could enrich the model's predictive capabilities.